dn-m/Music/Sources/MusicModel/README.md

 )
 ```

-> If an empty set is given for a given parameter, the filter will not use that parameter for constraining the `PerformanceContext`.
+The default value for each parameter is an empty `Set`.
+If an empty set is given for a parameter, the filter will not use that parameter for constraining the `PerformanceContext`.
+Thus, if no parameters are given (`.init()`), no constraints are enforced by the filter, and the original `PerformanceContext` is returned in its entirety.

 #### Filtering by `Performer`